LaboratorioBioinformatica/vHULK/README.md

 [BioRxiv](https://doi.org/10.1101/2020.12.06.413476)
 as the original manuscript is under review.

+## Release Note March, 27th 2021

+We implemented some changes to the tool following suggestions provided by Reviewers.
+These include:
+* L2 regularization to weights of the Artificial Neural Network
+* Models based on ReLU activation functions were removed
+* Models now are included in this git repository and will be downloaded along with source code (cloning)
+* The decision tree used to make an unified final prediction was simplified
+* Other minor changes

 ## Phage Host Prediction using high level features and neural networks

 Metagenomics and sequencing techniques have greatly improved in these last